kmvu/Capstone-ML/Reports/report.md

 Other than applying transformations, the data images also need to be converted into shape of **(width: 224, height: 224, color channels: 3)** because the pre-trained model like **VGG-19 (or VGG in general)** will expect to have input shape of these dimensions.

-In `Keras` APIs, we can perform `Data Augmentation` appropriately by importing:
+In `Keras` APIs, we can perform `Data Augmentation` technique  appropriately by importing:

 ```
 from keras.preprocessing.image import ImageDataGenerator